efsalvarenga/CV/index.md

 __Advanced Analytics - Technical Leader__ | Shell Information Data & Analytics
 _The Hague - NL (Mar 2020 - Present)_

-Currently **leading a team of 6 analysts and data scientists**, developing advanced analytics projects for exploration, new business development, subsurface and wells.
+Currently **leading a team of 6 analysts and data scientists**, developing advanced analytics projects for upstream, integrated gas, renewables and energy solutions.
 Our current strategy focuses on maturing proof of concepts into analytics and data science products, with appropriate governance and security.
-My team is responsible for the global delivery of a multi-disciplinary analytics portfolio in Oceania, Europe and Americas.
-Projects include:
+Our multi-disciplinary portfolio includes:
-  - SIE Analytics data augmentation process and tool for Pre-salt's gas export system (which connects 20 FPSOs and has a capacity of 40mln cubic meters of gas)
+  - SIE Analytics tool for Pre-salt's gas export system, **which processes and augment NOV data from 20 FPSOs and hundreds of wells** sharing an installed pipeline capacity of 40mln cubic meters (valuated at $20m).
-  - JV Auditor, where we automate data pre-processing and visualisation from NOV business, supporting auditing processes
+  - JV Auditor, where we automate data pre-processing and visualisation from NOV business' audits (valuated at $5m).
-  - Supporting the AutoSum team: building **[cutting edge surrogate modelling applications](https://rconnect.selfservice.shell.ai/AutoSum/)** for uncertainty evaluation, with rNPV at $100m;
+  - Supporting the AutoSum team: building **[cutting edge surrogate modelling applications](https://rconnect.selfservice.shell.ai/AutoSum/)** for uncertainty evaluation (valuated at $100m).
-  - Wells sequencing

-  [which other projects? what are their values?]

 __Advanced Analytics Analyst - WRFM__ | Shell Information Data & Analytics